top of page

 In the United Kingdom, women make up 27.6% of the core STEM workforce (over 1.4 million women), an all-time high, but still far from parity in the sectors shaping the future economy.

-They sit at the intersection of race, gender, class, culture and power, where bias is not always loud, but deeply structural.
-These women are navigating industries that celebrate innovation while quietly reproducing exclusion, environments where merit is praised in theory but mediated in practice through access, sponsorship and proximity to decision-makers.
+Before we delve into specific barriers, it is crucial to acknowledge what often goes unspoken.
+The experiences of Black women and women of colour in STEM and AI cannot be understood through a single-lens gender narrative.
+They sit at the intersection of race, gender, class, culture, and power, where bias is not always loud but deeply structural.
+These women navigate industries that celebrate innovation while quietly reproducing exclusion.
+Merit is praised in theory but mediated in practice through access, sponsorship, and proximity to decision-makers.

-What follows is not a list of complaints, but a pattern of systemic friction points that consistently slow progress, drain talent and shape who is seen as credible, promotable and “future-ready” in the technologies defining our world.
+What follows is not a list of complaints but a pattern of systemic friction points that consistently slow progress, drain talent, and shape who is seen as credible, promotable, and “future-ready” in the technologies defining our world.

 Gender Bias and Discrimination

+Studies show that gender bias persists in STEM fields, impacting hiring, promotions, and recognition.
+Women often face scepticism regarding their capabilities and are underrepresented in leadership roles.
 According to a report by the UNESCO Institute for Statistics, women account for only 30% of the world's researchers.
-In the AI field specifically, the 2020 Global AI Talent Report indicated women make up just 22% of AI professionals.
+In AI, the 2020 Global AI Talent Report indicated that women make up just 22% of AI professionals.

-Black and women of colour face additional biases due to racial stereotypes, leading to fewer opportunities and less support in career advancement.
+Black women and women of colour face additional biases due to racial stereotypes, leading to fewer opportunities and less support in career advancement.
 This dual disadvantage impacts their presence and progression in STEM fields.

 Lack of Role Models and Mentorship

+The lack of women in senior positions within STEM discourages young women from pursuing or persisting in these careers.
+Mentorship is crucial for career development but is less accessible to Black women and women of colour.
 A study published in the Journal of Women and Minorities in Science and Engineering found that mentorship significantly increases the retention of women in STEM.
 However, only 26% of STEM graduates are women, highlighting the mentorship gap.

 Workplace Culture and Inclusion

 The workplace culture in STEM fields often lacks inclusivity, leading to feelings of isolation and alienation for women and BAME individuals, especially in predominantly male environments.
+A Pew Research Centre study found that 50% of women in STEM jobs considered gender discrimination a major hurdle, compared to just 19% of men.

 Discriminatory microaggressions and systemic racism contribute to a non-inclusive culture.
-Black and women of colour report higher rates of workplace discrimination and less job satisfaction compared to their white peers.
+Black women and women of colour report higher rates of workplace discrimination and less job satisfaction compared to their white peers.

 Pay Gap and Economic Inequality

 There is a significant gender pay gap in STEM fields, with women earning less than their male counterparts.
-This gap is often wider for Black and women of colour due to intersecting biases.
+This gap is often wider for Black women and women of colour due to intersecting biases.
+The U.S. Department of Commerce reports that women in STEM earn 84 cents on the dollar compared to men.
+Black women earn 62 cents, and Hispanic women earn 54 cents, according to the National Partnership for Women & Families.

-Economic inequality limits career advancement and financial independence, affecting long-term career opportunities and personal development for Black and women of colour in STEM.
+Economic inequality limits career advancement and financial independence, affecting long-term career opportunities and personal development for Black women and women of colour in STEM.

 Retention and Attrition

+Many women leave STEM careers due to gendered experiences that reduce job satisfaction, such as lack of advancement, work-life balance issues, and workplace discrimination.
 A National Centre for Women & Information Technology report found that women leave tech roles at a 45% higher rate than men.
 This attrition is often due to inhospitable work environments.

-Black and women of colour are particularly vulnerable to high attrition rates due to compounded stressors from racial and gender biases, leading to a significant loss of diversity in STEM fields.
+Black women and women of colour are particularly vulnerable to high attrition rates due to compounded stressors from racial and gender biases, leading to a significant loss of diversity in STEM fields.

 Increased Polarisation and Backlash